SaiGuntabonu/iOS-Portfolio-Guntabonu22/README.md

 # iOS-Portfolio-Guntabonu22
 ## About Me
 My name is Sai Guntabonu, and I am currently a senior at Eden Prairie High School.
-Below, I will keep track of all of the major projects I've worked on.
+Below, I will keep track of all of the major projects I've worked on for school.

 Programming languages:
 MIT app inventor, Java, Swift, Python